Black-and-white owl: Distribution

 Its range extends from central Mexico south to the northwestern section of Peru and western Colombia, a range it partially shares with another related species: the mottled owl (Strix virgata).
 In total, it is found in 12 countries: Belize, Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Peru, and Venezuela.
 This bird of prey also stays faithful to its range all year long as it is a non-migratory bird.

 Behaviour

 Foraging and diet

-This neotropical bird is a nocturnal hunter and since most of its preys can fly, it forages mostly at the canopy level of its habitat.
+This neotropical bird is a nocturnal hunter and since most of its prey can fly, it forages mostly at the canopy level of its habitat.
 It will first examine its surroundings by perching on an elevated branch.
 Then it will make short, silent flights to catch its food.
 Primarily insectivorous, the black-and-white owl prefers scarab beetles (Scarabaedidae) such as dung beetles and sometimes prey upon orthopterans and cicadas (Cicadidae).
 Bats such as the Jamaican fruit bat (Artibeus jamaicensis) and other small rodents also make up a large part of its diet.
-Furthermore, it can occasionally feed on smaller birds like trushes and tanagers as well as amphibians.
+Furthermore, it can occasionally feed on smaller birds like thrushes and tanagers as well as amphibians.
 It is also one of the only tropical owl species reported to capture barn swallows since those are easy to catch when roosting on nearby electric lines.